 Our teacher Frankie, looking almost the same as he had 30 years earlier, was there.
 We ate the cheesecake together.
 It was a beautiful moment.

 Sadly, Frances tells me that our beloved teacher died earlier this year.
 But the cheesecake story lives on.
-Hear me tell it to my clever friend and fellow audio podcaster Sean Rasmussen who produced this lovely piece:
+Hear me tell that story to my clever friend and fellow audio podcaster Sean Rasmussen who produced this lovely piece:

 I recently made the vintage European-style cheesecake from the Joy of Cooking as featured in the story above and it was fine.
 However, it’s tricky finding the right cheese.
 I prefer to bake this one.
 It’s a cinch to make, creamy, delicate in flavour – and delicious.

 Use your basic firm cream cheese sold in supermarkets.
-For the crust, I make coarse crumbs by grinding graham crackers in the food processor rather than use the finer, store=bought ones.
+For the crust, I make coarse crumbs by grinding graham crackers in the food processor rather than use the finer, store-bought ones.
 Don’t be alarmed if the batter is runny but be sure to use a springform pan in which the bottom fits tightly so it doesn’t leak.
-Serve with fresh berries or poached fruit if desired.
-The Berry Glaze is yummy but optional.
-You could also use my Red Currant Sauce.
+Serve the chilled cake with fresh berries, a fruit coulis or poached fruit if desired.
+This cake is best after a night or day in the fridge.

 1 lb/500 g cream cheese, at room temperature